It Was Going to Be a Great Year for Texas Farmers — Then Harvey Hit

 He also grows rice, corn and milo, all of which he was able to harvest before the storm touched down.
 He said he had people on his farm working around the clock to harvest what they could.

-His farm then got swamped by 20 inches of rain and, coupled with his son’s farmland, lost more than 400 acres of cotton — worth a estimated half a million dollars.
+His farm then got swamped by 20 inches of rain and, coupled with his son's farmland, lost more than 400 acres of cotton — worth an estimated half a million dollars.

 But, he believes, like the Beyers, that costs could climb.